DannyMoses/Neural-Network/README.md

 The last part of a neural network are the weights that accompany each connection.
 These weights are the dynamic part of the network.
 They are adjusted in a process called back propagation in an attempt to generate the proper output given an input for every case of inputs and outputs.

 To start things off, you need to declare the architecture of your neural network.
-To construct a "topology" of the neural network, simply fill the vector with the values you want
+To construct a "topology" of the neural network, simply declare a vector with the values you want

 For example: